The hot Aussie star is lighting up the big and small screens

 3 March 2008

-News Week: People talk about the “Aussie Factor“ in Hollywood – Do you think they really still care?
+News Weekly: People talk about the “Aussie Factor“ in Hollywood – Do you think they really still care?

-News Week: What was working with Jonathan Rhys Meyers like?
+News Weekly: What was working with Jonathan Rhys Meyers like?

-News Week: How have you found the response to Moonlight?
+News Weekly: How have you found the response to Moonlight?

 Alex: A couple of people have approached me on the streets [in Melbourne] and they said they really liked it, and I’m really glad.
 I’m sure it’s going to find its audience, it certainly has in America.

-News Week: Playing a Vampire, a lot of the show is filmed at night – How do you deal with that?
+News Weekly: Playing a Vampire, a lot of the show is filmed at night – How do you deal with that?

 Alex: You really just have to roll with it.
 You’ve got to go home and take your shoes off and have dinner and try to relax – or have breakfast depending on what time you’re getting home!
 Just try to make every hour count with your people and for yourself.

-News Week: There was a rumour that you were the secret love child of Bon Scott, the late lead singer of AC/DC.
+News Weekly: There was a rumour that you were the secret love child of Bon Scott, the late lead singer of AC/DC.

 Alex: Where did that rumour come from?
 That just knocked me.